mcaceresb/stata-gtools/docs/usage/gquantiles.md

   is the number of observations in the data, which can be millions or billions.
 Setting that many return values is computationally infeasible!
 The user can turn off this check via `returnlimit(.)`. **This is ill-advised**.
-To compute that many quantiles it is better to use `pctile`.
+To compute that many quantiles it is better to use the `pctile` option.
 <br><br>

 - `strict` Without `by()`, exit with error if the number of quantiles requested